 From Lab Workflow to the Field – Innovative and Flexible Solutions

 Energy Crops - On the way to a bio economy that is increasingly based on renewable energy sources, plants will play a much larger role in the future.
-Depending on the specific crop, biomass production is the final target of breeding – as demonstrated by switchgrass or maize kernel yield for starch-based bioethanol.
-Nevertheless, many intermediate questions regarding water usage efficiency, nutrient efficiency or the ability to grow on degraded soils will gain in importance.
+Energy crops do not have a breeding history like other agricultural cultivars.
+Their optimization is currently in progress and breeders use high efficient scientific methods, like automated phenotyping, to accelerate target trait developement.
+For most crops biomass production is the final target of breeding – as demonstrated by switchgrass or maize kernel yield for starch-based bioethanol.
+Nevertheless, many intermediate questions regarding water usage efficiency, nutrient efficiency or the ability to grow on degraded soils will gain importance.

 Contribution of LemnaTec scanalyzer systems to energy crop optimisation

 - Growth rate quantification: In order to identify genes or gene constellations that lead to high growth rates, it is essential to measure biomass non-destructively during the entire observation period.
 This is necessary as one-point measurements of a harvested biomass merely reflect the historic result of plant growth, but do not allow for a differentiation between germination times, growth rates and other influencing parameters.
-LemnaTec scanalyzer3D and scanalyzerHTS imaging systems provide the technology for a non-destructive image-based assessment of biomass development.
+LemnaTec Scanalyzer3D and ScanalyzerHTS imaging systems provide the technology for non-destructive, image-based assessment of biomass development.

 - Plant Phenomics